rohan-tan-bhowmik/rohan-tan-bhowmik.github.io/index.md

 <h2>About me</h2>

 I am an incoming freshman at Stanford University.
-I am also a research intern at the Sean N. Parker Center of Stanford University School of Medicine.
+I am also a research intern at the Sean N. Parker Center of Stanford School of Medicine.

 I am passionate about artificial intelligence, constantly seeking to learn and develop new machine-learning techniques and build applications based on them, especially in the areas of health, environment, and human-computer interaction.